LamakerOfficial/help-center/_posts/falix/software/2021-08-05-setting-up.md

 Auto updating is still not available for macOS users, you'll need to manually install new updates.
 When a new update is available, just re-download Falix and install the newer version.
 Uninstalling is not required, when manually installing new updates, it will overwrite the existing version.

+*Korbs Studio, in early 2022, will look into getting it onto the Mac App store.
+Although we believe there is a small chance will make it.*

 ## Linux
 When an update is available, Falix Software will start downloading the update in the background from the update server.
 Once it's done downloading, a notification will appear saying the update is ready, this is when you can safely close Falix Software and the update will silently install in the background.